kmaed/kmbeamer/README.md

 $ cd examples
 $ latex examples_kmbeamer.dtx
 ```
-Then you will get the examples for each themes.
+Then you will get the examples for each theme.

 Themes
 ---------